What it is

 A soil test is essential to determine soil fertility levels and make good nutrient management decisions.
-There a many options when determining what type of sample is right for your farm.
+There are many options when determining what type of sample is right for your farm.
 At a minimum, one sample (15-20 cores per sample) from the tillage depth, should be taken per 20 acres of field size.
 Samples can also be taken by grids or by zones.
 The intensity of soil sampling can give the producer more detailed information about their field’s nutrient needs.
-For example, Surface (0-6") samples typically test for OM, Phosphorus, Potassium, pH and salt levels and subsurface (6-24") test for nitrate-nitrogen and other mobile nutrients that may have leached below the 6" layer.
-Samples (~2 cups) are collected, air dried, bagged and shipped to testing lab.
+For example, surface (0-6") samples typically test for organic matter, phosphorus, potassium, pH and salt levels and subsurface (6-24") test for nitrate-nitrogen and other mobile nutrients that may have leached below the 6" layer.
+Samples (~2 cups) are collected, air dried, bagged and shipped to the testing lab.

-Edge of field monitoring research shows that soils with higher soil test phosphorus reading are more likely to have nutrient loss.
-By maintaining soil test phosphorus levels within the Tri State Fertility Guide recommended ranges, the producer can reduce their impact on downstream bodies of water.
+Edge-of-field monitoring research shows that soils with higher soil test phosphorus readings are more likely to have nutrient loss.
+By maintaining soil test phosphorus levels within the Tri-State Fertility Guide recommended ranges, the producer can reduce their impact on downstream bodies of water.

-You should plan how the field is to be sampled before you begin.
-You should plan how you will divide the field into sampling areas, then always use the same areas in the future.
+Plan how the field is to be sampled before you begin.
+You should consider how you will divide the field into sampling areas, then always use the same areas in the future.
 Sampling should be conducted as close as possible to planting time.
 A soil map, available at the local SWCD/NRCS office will often be helpful.
-Some factors that might cause you to sub-divide the field into separate sampling areas are...
+Some factors that might cause you to sub-divide the field into separate sampling areas are:

 - The size of the field

 - Different soil types

 - Different topography